samz-cs/tx-map/README.md

-# Texas Precinct Map – Usage Guide
+# Texas Precinct Explorer – About the Map and Its Data

 This app visualizes Texas 2024 Presidential election precinct results with interactive hovers, county rollups, 3D visualizations, and demographic filters.
 This was inspired by the [NYT's Extremely Detailed Map of the 2024 Election](https://www.nytimes.com/interactive/2025/us/elections/2024-election-map-precinct-results.html).
 I spent hours exploring it and I thought it would be cool to make my own version with more insights.